Cognisen

 The gap between capability and adoption is structural, not temporary.

-Anthropic's 61-point gap in Computer & Math is not a diffusion lag.
-It persists because of institutional friction (legal, compliance, verification), organizational complexity (cross-departmental workflows), tacit knowledge (contextual understanding that resists codification), and economic rationality (human labor often remains cheaper than the full cost of automation including implementation, monitoring, error correction, and organisational change).
+The 61-point gap is not a diffusion lag.
+It persists because of institutional friction, organizational complexity, tacit knowledge, and economic rationality.
+Human labor often remains cheaper than the full cost of automation once implementation, monitoring, error correction, and organisational change are counted.

 03